 For Tigers, top draft pick another chance to speed rebuild

-For Tigers, top draft pick another chance to speed rebuildFILE - In this Feb.
-14, 2020, file photo, Texas A&M's Asa Lacy (35) throws a strike against a Miami (Ohio) batter during an NCAA baseball game in College Station, Texas.
-Detroit has a chance to add another potential standout when it makes the No. 1 selection in Wednesday nights draft.
-Lacy is a possible top pick in the Major League Baseball draft.
-(AP Photo/Sam Craft, File)
+Baseball Draft Tigers Top PickFILE - In this Feb.
+17, 2019, file photo, Arizona State's Spencer Torkelson bats during an NCAA college baseball game against Notre Dame in Phoenix.
+The Detroit Tigers are rebuilding around an impressive group of minor league pitchers.
+Now, it might be time to add a star hitting prospect to the mix.
+Whether it’s Arizona State slugger Spencer Torkelson or somebody else, Detroit has a chance to add another potential standout when it makes the No. 1 selection in Wednesday night’s Major League Baseball draft.
+(AP Photo/Rick Scuteri, File)

 Now, it might be time to add a star hitting prospect to the mix.